badgib/ASimpleCompass/README.md

 * !compass toggle - toggles the window visibility
 * !compass position - resets the window position
 * !compass heading - resets the heading
+* !compass size - resets the size of the window
 * !compass colour <name> - changes background colour (string name)

 ### one more thing ###